jhonnjc15/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-# __THIS PROYECT THE PERMISSIONS ON SHELL __
+__# THIS PROYECT THE PERMISSIONS ON SHELL __
 ## TASKS
--0.
-My name is Betty
+- 0. My name is Betty
->Create a script that changes your user ID to betty
+>Create a script that changes your user ID to betty.